Insights and thoughts on topics from watch collecting, handheld gaming to audio electronics and loudspeaker construction.

 The watch I currently wear (Nov-2020): Seiko LordMatic 5206-6130

-Background information The Seiko LordMatic 5206-6130 appeared in the 1973 Seiko catalog.
+The Seiko LordMatic 5206-6130 appeared in the 1973 Seiko catalog.
 The watch exists in two variants: With a white (270) and with a dark (272) dial.
 Both of them use a stainless steel strap and cost 21.000 yen.
 To put he price into perspective, a LordMatic 5606-7190 cost 17.000 yen and a King Seiko 5226-6000 35.000 yen.
 The Daini factory manufactured the watch model from 1972 to 1973 .
+This particular watch was produced in September 1972.
+It was one of the few Lord Matic watches with a 5200 stream movement and a Tanaka Grammar of Design appearance.
+LordMatic models with a 5200 stream movement are marked with a Special label on the dial.

 An overview to vintage Seiko watches

 Vintage Seiko watches attracted my attention for two reasons: Seiko advertisements for Grand-Seiko watches, which referred to their heritage, and the fact that the 4S15 movement was a re-release of the 52 movement stream from the seventies.
 We must first define what vintage actually means.
 Vintage is often used to differentiate products before the period of automated industrial production (usually before 1970).
 For Seiko watches I would change this to watches before 1975, so before the Quartz domination.
+It is of course true that Seiko also underwent a transition from a manufacture production to a more automated industrial production at the end of the sixties, but it is nevertheless sensible to draw the line at the definitive end of the era of mechanical watches in the seventies.
+Once you turn your attention to Seiko vintage watches, you will soon notice that there is a lot to learn and discover about these watches.
+At the beginning of the sixties, Seiko entered the western market and dared to challenge the established Swiss watch industry in terms of technology and quality.
+The series that comes to mind in this context is of course Grand Seiko.

 An overview about the Seiko 7S movement family